 Dental Sleep Medicine Standards for Screening, Treating and Managing Adults with Sleep-Related Breathing Disorders

-This document will be published in the July issue of the Journal of Dental Sleep Medicine and provides guidance for patient examination, patient screening, education and treatment management.
+This document was published in the July issue of the Journal of Dental Sleep Medicine and provides guidance for patient examination, patient screening, education and treatment management.

 Management of Side Effects of Oral Appliance Therapy for Sleep-Disordered BreathingPublished in 2017, this document provides a set of consensus recommendations to guide dentists in the management of side effects as a consequence of OAT.